How to Stay at The Speckled Hen Inn Bed & Breakfast

 We consider ourselves self-taught gourmet chefs and love perfecting recipes or coming up with new ones on our own.
 If you read our guest reviews on TripAdvisor you will see that the breakfasts are routinely highlighted as “outstanding”.
-We were the winner of the first Wisconsin Bed & Breakfast Association statewide recipe cook-off.
-Breakfasts are prepared fresh each day, with locally produced ingredients, and served at 8, 9 and 10AM unless otherwise requested by our guests.
+Breakfasts are prepared fresh each day, with our own or locally produced ingredients, and served at 8:30 or 9:30.

 - You must eat breakfast with strangers.
 FALSE.

 You may interact as much or as little with other guests and the innkeepers as you choose.
 We have two dining rooms and two routine breakfast times, so you may do whatever suits your preference.
 And please don’t hesitate to indicate your preference to us.
 We will even deliver breakfast to your room for an additional fee if you choose one of the suites (Madison Lakes or Heywood Hardy) which have in-room dining tables, or in warmer months, on the balcony for the Starkweather Creek Room or in the gazebo.
 Frankly speaking, chatting with other guests at the breakfast table is a highlight of many visits.
 Guests often find that they have so much in common with other folks at the table and even if they don’t it is fun to share tidbits of information about what you have seen and done during your visit to Madison.